ING: Oil prices at $60, now what?

 How will US producers react?

-A recovery in prices has seen upstream activity in the US pickup, with an increase in both drilling and completion activity.
-Baker Hughes data shows that the number of oil rigs in the US has increased by 134 rigs since the lows in August last year, leaving the rig count at over 300.
-This is still a far cry from pre-Covid-19 levels, but clearly with the stronger price environment, drilling activity should only increase further.
+A recovery in prices has seen upstream activity in the US pick up, with an increase in both drilling and completion activity.
+Baker Hughes data shows that the number of oil rigs in the US has increased by 134 since the lows in August last year, leaving the rig count at over 300.
+This is still a far cry from pre-COVID-19 levels, but clearly with the stronger price environment, drilling activity should only increase further.

-If we look at the WTI forward curve, while it is in deep backwardation now, the curve is trading above US$50bbl all the way through until the end of 2023, which should be enough of an incentive for US producers to increase drilling.
+If we look at the WTI forward curve, while it is in deep backwardation now, the curve is trading above $50bbl all the way through until the end of 2023, which should be enough of an incentive for US producers to increase drilling.
 CFTC positioning data for WTI shows that there has been a fairly large increase in producer hedging since the start of the year, given the more attractive price levels along the curve.

-For now, US production is expected to decline by 300Mbbls/d YoY in 2021, to average a little over 11MMbbls/d, and then return to growth of 500Mbbls/d in 2022.
+For now, US production is expected to decline by 300,000 bpd y/y in 2021, to average a little over 11mn bpd, and then return to growth of 500,000 bpd in 2022.
 However, if we continue to see the current price strength, there is potential upside, particularly for 2022 and onwards.

 -